FMA and Pacific Archipelago Concepts – Jungle Fighting!

-Self defense is a mission, but one of my hobbies these days is teaching the FMA-PAC when asked to do so.
+Self defense combatives is a mission, but one of my hobbies these days is also teaching the FMA-PAC when asked to do so.
+FMA is short for Filipino Martial Arts.
+What is the PAC?
 Pacific Archipelago Concepts.
 An Archipelago is defined as “an area that contains a chain or group of islands scattered in lakes, rivers, or the ocean.”
 In this case, my case – it is the Pacific Ocean.
-I have been toiling in these martial systems of these islands since the 1980s.
-(1970s if you count a pre-Army stint in Parker Kenpo.)
+I have been toiling in these martial systems of these islands since the 1972 in Hawaiian origin, original Parker Kenpo.
 I seek the blended skeleton of them.
 Only the essentials.

 In order to do this, I must eliminate the redundancies, trim the fat, get to the core where, virtually all foundational things actually look the same!
-I have almost a zero tolerance for “priss,” and art for art’s sake, martial pomp and circumstance.
 A fighter should never look pretty or stylish, if so, it should be by accident.
 A fighter should look harsh and disgusting.

 Hock Hochheim teaching filipino combatives in negros islands

-Hock Hochheim teaching Kali Silat, mano mano on the Negros Islands, South Pacific.
+Hock teaching FMA on the Negros Islands, Philippines.

 FMA-PAC Consists of: Mano Mano, Silat, Kenpo, Jujitsu and more from the many Pacific Islands flowing systems of kicking, hand striking, trapping, grappling/ground fighting.
 Hand versus hand, and empty hand vs. weapons.